Boeing AH-64 Apache: Armament and configurations

-Since 2005, the Hellfire missile outfitted with a thermobaric warhead is designated AGM-114N; this missile version is intended for use against ground forces and urban warfare operations.
+Since 2005, the Hellfire missile outfitted with a thermobaric warhead is designated AGM-114N; this missile variant is intended for use against ground forces and urban warfare operations.
 In October 2015, the U.S. Army ordered its first batch of Advanced Precision Kill Weapon System (APKWS) guided 70 mm rockets for the Apache.

 Starting in the 1980s, the Stinger and AIM-9 Sidewinder air-to-air missiles and the AGM-122 Sidearm anti-radiation missile were evaluated for use upon the AH-64.
 The Stinger was initially selected; the U.S. Army was also considering the Starstreak air-to-air missile.
 External fuel tanks can also be carried on the stub wings to increase range and mission time.
 The stub-wing pylons have mounting points for maintenance access; these mountings can also be used to secure personnel externally for emergency transport.
 Stinger missiles are often used on non-U.S. Apaches, as foreign forces do not have as many air superiority aircraft to control the skies.
 The AH-64E initially lacked the ability to use the Stinger to make room for self-defense equipment, but the capability was added back following a South Korean demand.

 The AH-64E is able to control unmanned aerial vehicles (UAVs), used by the U.S. Army to perform aerial scouting missions previously performed by the OH-58 Kiowa.
 Apaches can request to take control of an RQ-7 Shadow or MQ-1C Grey Eagle from ground control stations to safely scout via datalink communications.
 There are four levels of UAV interoperability (LOI): LOI 1 indirectly receives payload data; LOI 2 receives payload data through direct communication; LOI 3 deploys the UAV's armaments; and LOI 4 takes over flight control.
 UAVs can search for enemies and, if equipped with a laser designator, target them for the Apache or other friendly aircraft.